Startup of the Month Helps You Invest Spare Change Automatically

-The idea underpinning Acorns and its app is that investing money in stocks and shares needn’t be a particularly complex or time-consuming process.
+The idea underpinning Acorns and its app is that investing money in stocks and shares needn’t to be a particularly complex or time-consuming process.

 Essentially the smartphone app systematically takes the change from an everyday credit or debit card purchase and invests it in exchange-traded funds online.

 The money goes into a diversified portfolio and users can keep up to date with how their initially modest investments are performing for them via a complimentary app that functions on any Apple or Android device.

 Founded in 2012 by the father and son duo Walter and Jeffrey Cruttenden, Acorns is really making progress right now and has made an impressive start to 2016 with investors seemingly as taken with its concept as its growing army of American users.